Tucson’s first community handbell ensemble. Coming together to share handbell music with the community at large.

 After an absence in ringing during high school and college, Shannon rediscovered bells in the fall of 2003.
 Shannon rang in Sonoran Bells from 2004 through 2009.

-Ms. Casey also rang in Distinctly Bronze in 2004 and 2005.
+Ms. Casey also rang in Distinctly Bronze several years.
 Shannon has served as a Local Liaison for the AGEHR National Conference in Tucson in 2009.

 Our ringers…

-Jane Anderson, Allyn Baker, Karen Kaneko Baker, Kathy Hendrickson, Laurie Ledford, JoAnn Luther, Arwen Newman, Lori Roper, Raymond Ryder, Valerie Wells
+Allyn Baker, Karen Kaneko Baker, Carol Coats, Teri Davies, Katie Gant, Kathy Hendrickson, Kyle Hood, Lisa Larson, Laurie Ledford, JoAnn Luther, Suzanne Miller, Arwen Newman, Raymond Ryder, Breezy Winkle

 If you’d like to become a ringer, please check out our Memberships & Auditions page.